virtimus/makaronLab/README.md

 ```
 ### You can also use standarised development environment available as Docker container:
 ```
-sudo docker run -d -p 5389:3389 --rm --name mlab-usr virtimus/mlab-dev
+sudo docker run -d -p 5389:3389 --rm --name mlab-dev virtimus/mlab-dev
 ```
-it is ok to make a volume at /src and clone fresh sources from github
+it is ok to make a volume at /src (and/or /home dir) and clone fresh sources from github